svx/k8-traefik/docs/tutorial.md

 This file configures Traefik to redirect any incoming requests starting with `/` to the `whoami:80` *Service*.

-At this point, all the configurations are ready!
+At this point, all the configurations are ready.

 ---

-### Deploy The Application
+### 3.3 Deploy The Application

-In the last step of this part of the tutorial, you will use `kubectl` to apply the configuration of the application to your cluster:
+Use `kubectl` to apply the configuration of the application to your cluster:

 ```shell
 kubectl apply -f 03-whoami.yml \